 Day Three: Snowmobiling Adventure

+We originally booked for half a day but upgraded to a full day and I highly recommend it, as the half day tour really wouldn’t have been long enough.
 The snowmobiling tour was incredible.
 This is an experience that belongs on your bucket list.
 We spent the day riding through some of the most stunning areas, surrounded by fresh powder and towering mountain peaks.

 planning to EXPLORE MORE OF CANADA?

-check out my other travel guides.
+check out my other travel guides for more travel inspiration.

 Like this post?
 Pin it for later!